-- Mid-Calf Boots - Typically more flattering that ankle boots, mid-calf boots are a good starting point for many wider-calved women for two reasons: A) they don't have to zip or pull over the widest part of the calves; and B) they're often designed with a looser look in mind.
-For example, shearling boots, western boots, motorcycle boots, and even some moccasin-inspired boots have wider shafts than really dressy, streamline styles.
+Mid-Calf Boots - Typically more flattering that ankle boots, mid-calf boots are a good starting point for many wider-calved women for two reasons: A) they don't have to zip or pull over the widest part of the calves; and B) they're often designed with a looser look in mind.
+For example, shearling boots, western boots, motorcycle boots, and even some moccasin-inspired boots have shafts that are wider than dressier, more streamlined styles.

 - Lace-Up Boots - Naturally, boots with laces are going to allow for a much more customized fit than pull-on boots, and even most boots with zippers.
 But, I need to warn you here: make sure the laces are actually functional before purchasing.
 I mention this because with boots, laces are often only decorative, and don't actually have anything to do with the closure of the boot.

 Wide Shaft and Plus-Size Boot BrandsManufacturers and designers change their lines a couple of times a year, so there's no guarantee that any of the following will continue to offer wide calf boots, but, at this time, each of the following brands offers a good selection of boots with wide shafts.

 Anne Klein - With relatively-decent prices and small selection of classically-styled, wide calf boots, Anne Klein is a good label to check next time you're shopping.
 (Official Site)

 David Tate - In addition to having wide calf boots, David Tate also offers boots with extra wide shafts.
 And, compared to a lot of brands, the prices aren't bad either.
 (Available at most major online shoe stores.)